Yuzuki-Kun/photowave-css/README.md

 # Photowave CSS

 A sleek, modern **sliding sidebar navigation** menu built with pure HTML and CSS.
-This project utilizes the "checkbox hack" to create a functional, interactive sidebar without the need for JavaScript.
+This project utilizes the checkbox functionality to create a functional, interactive sidebar without the need for JavaScript.

 ## 🚀 Features